sagedemage/rabbitmqphp/docs/database_replication.md

 start replica;
 ```

-### Issue 2 — Slave Failed to Initialize Relay Log Info Structure from the Repository Fix
+### Issue 2 — Replica Failed to Initilize Applier Metadata Structure from the repository Fix

 Stop the replication threads:
 ```